mainlp/mainlp.github.io/_pages/thesis.md

 <!-- - 2024, Feb 26: Thank you all for your interest!
 We are closed for further thesis applications for the upcoming summer semester  -->

-- 2025, June 22: MSc/BSc project applications deadlines posted.
-See list of project below and how to apply <a href="#howtoapply">here</a>
+- 2026, Jan 15: MSc/BSc project applications deadlines posted.
+New topics currently under development, stay tuned!

 Legend:

-- :hourglass_flowing_sand: new topics currently under development, stay tuned!
+- :hourglass_flowing_sand: reserved
 - ~~strikethrough~~ topic no longer available

 <a name="howtoapply"/>